michael-koller-91/transport-cables/README.md

 ## What needs to be tested before a release

+The following subsections describe tests.
 The expected result is written in italics.
+A rx-tx-pair is a receiver connected to a transmitter and in addition the transmitter has an infinite source of iron plates and the receiver has an infinite sink and no filter set yet.

+#### connecting entities
+Place entities next to one another and observe whether they are connected.

+* a cable
+    * build cables in various orientations and positions around the cable; _the cable only connects to the other cables when it makes sense_
+    * a node in front of it; _the cable is connected to it_
+    * a node behind it; _the cable is connected to it_
+    * a receiver in front of it; _the cable is connected to it_
+    * a receiver behind it; _the cable is not connected to it_
+    * a transmitter in front of it; _the cable is not connected to it_
+    * a transmitter behind it; _the cable is connected to it_
+    * an underground cable pair; _the cable only connects to an underground cable when it makes sense_
+* a node
+    * a cable facing away; _the node is connected to it_
+    * a cable facing toward it; _the node is connected to it_
+    * a node; _the node is connected to it_
+    * a receiver; _the node is connected to it_
+    * a transmitter; _the node is connected to it_
+    * an underground cable (going underground) facing away; _the node is connected to it_
+    * rotate the underground cable; _the receiver is not connected to it_
+    * an underground cable (coming out) facing toward it; _the receiver is connected to it_
+    * rotate the underground cable; _the receiver is not connected to it_
+* a receiver
+    * a cable facing away; _the receiver is not connected to it_
+    * a cable facing toward it; _the receiver is connected to it_
+    * a node; _the receiver is connected to it_
+    * a receiver; _the receiver is not connected to it_
+    * a transmitter; _the receiver is not connected to it_
+    * an underground cable (going underground) facing away; _the receiver is not connected to it_
+    * rotate the underground cable; _the receiver is not connected to it_
+    * an underground cable (coming out) facing toward it; _the receiver is connected to it_
+    * rotate the underground cable; _the receiver is not connected to it_
+* a transmitter
+    * a cable facing away; _the transmitter is connected to it_
+    * a cable facing toward it; _the transmitter is not connected to it_
+    * a node; _the transmitter is connected to it_
+    * a receiver; _the transmitter is not connected to it_
+    * an underground cable (going underground) facing away; _the transmitter is connected to it_
+    * rotate the underground cable; _the receiver is not connected to it_
+    * an underground cable (coming out) facing toward it; _the transmitter is not connected to it_
+    * rotate the underground cable; _the transmitter is not connected to it_
+* an underground cable pair
+    * _the underground cables are connected_
+    * build cables in various orientations and positions around the cable; _the underground cable only connects to the other cables when it makes sense_
+    * build underground cables in various orientations and positions around the cable; _the underground cable only connects to the other underground cables when it makes sense_

 #### copying and pasting
 * build a receiver; set a filter